WayneJing/vmc/README.md

 vmc destroy <domain_name>
 vmc destroy <num> #will automatically destroy the VM that matches vats-test.*-xx vmc destroy <pattern> #will automatically destroy the VM that starts with the pattern
-#if fzf is installed
-vmc destroy #will call fzf to interactively find which vm to destroy
 ```